srydell/archInstall/README.md

 $ cgdisk /dev/sda
 ```

 You will be presented with a text based program to partition /dev/sda.
 Select the Partition Type *free space* and press New.
 Press Enter to choose the default start sector.
-Write '1024MiB' and choose code 'EF00' for EFI system.
-Name this partition 'boot'.
+Write `1024MiB` and choose code `EF00` for EFI system.
+Name this partition `boot`.
 Repeat this until you have the folowing:

 * Size: 1024MiB, Code: EF00, Name: boot
 * Size: 8GiB, Code: 8200, Name: swap